Skip to content

 cd docs && npm install && npm run dev # local docs site

 The TypeScript library that parses, validates, and manipulates .brainfile/ boards.
-Used by the CLI, MCP server, and extensions.
+Used by the CLI and MCP server.

 Good first contributions: bug fixes, type improvements, test coverage.